Healthy Homes Assessment Ebdentown

 What We Do

-As building inspectors we take on all elements involved in expert house examinations.
-We’re here to make sure you make the right decision when purchasing your next property.
+As building inspectors we handle all components that come with specialist house inspects.
+We’re here to ensure that you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning your own house.
+We consider your investment to be a serious one We conduct detailed inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing your own home.

-We specialise in a variety of solutions to make sure you are completely informed of the condition of any property you may be contemplating buying or selling and also other solutions.
+We specialise in a variety of services to ensure you are fully aware of the state of any property you may be contemplating buying or selling as well as additional services.

-We not only cooperate with you, we also work with important clients such as municipal councils and banks, and insurance firms.
-They clearly like this peace of mind provided, because of the information contained provided in our building inspection reports.
+We don’t just cooperate with you, we also work with some important clients such as local councils, banks and insurance firms.
+They clearly enjoy the peace of mind provided, by the data contained provided in our building inspection reports.

 Comprehensive Building Inspections